pidconsortium/EPIC-API-v2/INSTALL.md

 rackup
 ```

-By default, this will start a Webrick web server, listening to port 9292.
+By default, this will start a mizuno web server, listening to port 9292.

 If you would like to use another web server, another port number, another
 authentication method, then check out the Rack documentation, and start editing